Central Committee Meeting Minutes

 Talked about Campbell decision, Campbell 2, Campbell 3, Campbell 4 and there would be another lawsuit.
 Also, discussed the recalibration committee study.
 3 things in the budget; cap what cities & counties receive, major maintenance for schools., school’s capital construction.
 Our economic forecast will not get better as opposed to coal rises and green energy takes a higher percentage of electricity.
 Cannot wait for the next boom.

-August 11th BBQ was a success: Approximately $2500 was raised on an approximate attendence of 75 people.
+August 11th BBQ was a success: Approximately $2500 was raised on an approximate attendance of 75 people.

 August 12th State Central Committee Meeting was successful also.
 Campbell County is the first county to pay its state shares.

-We know have front row seating at the April 18-21, 2018 state convention in Laramie, hosted by Albany County.
+We now have front row seating at the April 18-21, 2018 state convention in Laramie, hosted by Albany County.